tjbarbour/blog/content/post/WhyFluentWins.md

 `int result = Math.pow(2,3); // 8`

-So when programming we write `POWER 2,3` while in math terms we would write `2^3`.
+So when programming we write something like `POWER 2,3` while in math terms we would write `2^3`.
 This gets even more confusing when you chain several operations.
-Let's take the example of doing some data conversion.
-Examine this sample process of doing some data transformation:
+Let's take the example of doing some data conversion:

 1. Get a string from an XML document
 2. [Base64](https://en.wikipedia.org/wiki/Base64) decode the string to get the binary value